freedombox/FreedomBox/CONTRIBUTING.md

 * In case more fundamental changes are necessary, or if the contributor is new, try to encourage them to make changes by giving appropriate feedback.
 This is a major way how we mentor new contributors.
+* Any PR whose title starts with `WIP:` cannot be merged.
+Communicate with the author on what the pending changes are.
+Get the author to complete them or complete them yourself in case of an emergency.
 * Have fun reviewing :)